-All faculty must complete Nanovic funding requests online through the Faculty Request Form.
+All faculty must submit funding requests online through the following portal:

-Please note three new significant changes to Institute funding policy: 1) as a general rule, the Institute will not be making direct, lump-sum transfers of funds; 2) grant applications received after the deadlines indicated below will not be considered for funding; and 3) the Institute will prefer proposals that demonstrate matching funds, if applicable, from other sources such as individual campus research accounts.
+Please note three new significant changes to Institute funding policy: 1) as a general rule, the Institute will not be making direct, lump-sum transfers of funds; 2) grant applications received after the deadlines indicated below will not be considered for funding; and 3) the Institute will give preference to proposals that demonstrate cost-sharing from other sources.
 The Institute also encourages requests related to its enhanced mission, described below.

 As one of the core academic units of the Keough School of Global Affairs, the Nanovic Institute is poised to make signal contributions to the study of contemporary European policy.

 Such contributions will come from its unique set of strengths.
 With deep expertise in history, theology, philosophy, political science, the fine arts, and many of the European languages and cultures (to name just a few of our partnering departments), the Institute can offer rich perspectives of historical, ethical, and aesthetic dimension to the discussion of policy in Europe today.
 Consequently, in line with the School’s focus on policy and practice, and in line with its commitment to pursuing "integral human development," the Institute encourages faculty bring their training in the humanities, arts, sciences, or social sciences to bear on questions and topics that have contemporary implications in the following areas: